 The DNS challenge type ONLY works with an Azure DNS Zone.

 If you bought your domain with a domain registrar, you must set up your Azure DNS Zone to manage the records for your domain.

 Follow the instructions in the link below to set up your DNS Zone and delegate the name server (NS) records for your domain :

 If you do not have an Azure Key Vault, follow the steps in this link to create one :

 You must have security access to the Azure Key Vault certificate operations.

-This is required to import the SSL/TLS certificate in a Key Vault in your Azure account.
+This access policy is required to import the TLS/SSL certificate in a Key Vault in your Azure account.
 If you have not yet created an access policy for your certificates, then follow these steps.

 - In your Azure Key Vault, click on the ‘Access policies’ link.
 Then click on ‘Add Access Policy’.

-Select all the permissions for the ‘Certificate permissions’ (approximately 16).
+Select all the permissions for the ‘Certificate permissions’ (all 16 permissions).
 Ensure you include the purge permission.

-Select a service principal : search for the Azure Active Directory organizational account that you use to login to RCL
+Select a service principal : search for the Azure Active Directory organizational account that you use to login to the RCL SSL Portal

 Click the ‘Select’ button